Mpox vaccination bookings now open

 Who is at risk?

-While the current outbreak has disproportionately impacted men who have sex with men, anyone who has been in close and usually prolonged contact with someone with monkeypox is at risk.
+While the current outbreak has disproportionately impacted men who have sex with men, anyone who has been in close and usually prolonged contact with someone with mpox is at risk.

 Symptoms and transmission

-People with monkeypox are infectious from the time that they develop their first symptoms (which may be a fever or a rash) and until rash lesions crust, dry or fall off.
+People with mpox are infectious from the time that they develop their first symptoms (which may be a fever or a rash) and until rash lesions crust, dry or fall off.

 Anyone who develops symptoms is urged to seek medical care, wear a mask and call ahead to make sure they can isolate away from others.